harshita2201301024/obsidian/data/Daily Notes/2024/December/06-December-2024-Friday.md

 41 hour

 first screen
-make for myself and on behalf of someone else full screen
+<mark style="background: #BBFABBA6;">make for myself and on behalf of someone else full screen</mark>
+<mark style="background: #FF5582A6;">Select a member you are initiating this business on their behalf</mark> - need to discuss with ajumal

 third screen
 1. sort by field